Learn more here about our new look and feel, and how we're putting customers at the heart of Matrix Requirements

 How to bridge the gap?

-The most efficient way to do this is to add an extra phase per development cycle.
+The most efficient way to do this is to add an extra phase after a story has been developed.
 At the end of a development cycle you know which user stories are done (from a coding perspective) and it will be quickly easy enough to update the requirements, tests in the technical documentation.

 The key to success

-The key to success marrying agile development and regulatory documentation is to not work with documents but with database of design aspects and traceability.
-QA/RA department will make sure that is complete and correct and added to the right documents in the right format.
+The key to success marrying agile development and regulatory documentation is to not work with documents but with a database of design items and traceability.
+The QA/RA department will make sure that it is complete and correct and added to the right documents in the right format.